josephrexme/josephrex.me/_posts/2017-04-17-cohesion-against-coupling.md

 In previous examples, a chat module was used in building a chat application.
 Modules could really be anything beyond the scope of a class but to maintain simplicity we'd keep a class to a module.
 The chat module could use some lower coupling.
 Notice how we call an alien `Socket` class within the `updateChatThread()`?

-We could improve this by making the user of the API to add the Socket class themselves when the Chat class gets instantiated.
+We could improve this by making the user of the API to add the Socket class themselves when the Chat class gets constructed.

 {% highlight javascript %}
 updateChatThread(...params){